Last Updated: 16 February 2022

 – You can opt for either paper or online billing – it does not affect the price that you pay.

 – The tariff is available for customers taking gas only, electricity only or dual fuel.

-– Payment options include Monthly Direct Debit and Cash / Cheque quarterly on receipt of your bill.
+– Payment options include Monthly Direct Debit and Cash / Cheque monthly on receipt of your bill.

-– This tariff is also available to customers with prepayment meters (where the tariff name is Standard (Variable) Prepayment).
+– This tariff is also available to customers with prepayment meters (the tariff name is Standard (Variable) Prepayment).

 – There are no early termination fees with this tariff.